-Investments into ownership interest in noncontrolled entities that do not have readily determinable fair values (i.e., non-marketable equity securities) underCost Method Investments Topic 325-20 of the ASC ("ASC 325-20") are initially recorded at cost.
+Investments into ownership interest in noncontrolled entities that do not have readily determinable fair values (i.e., non-marketable equity securities) underCost Method Investments Topic 325-20 of the ASC are initially recorded at cost.
 Income is recorded for dividends received that are distributed from net accumulated earnings of the noncontrolled entity subsequent to the date of investment.
 Dividends received in excess of earnings subsequent to the date of investment are considered a return of investment and are recorded as reductions in the cost of the investment.
 Investments are written down only when there is clear evidence that a decline in value that is other than temporary has occurred.
 The Company assesses all cost-method investments for impairment quarterly.
-Below is a summary of the Company's costmethod investments.
+Below is a summary of the Company's cost-method investments.

-On February 18, 2014, the Company purchased 2.5% of issued and outstanding Class A common stock of a nonpublic company, who is a customer of A-Mark, for \$0.5 million.
+On February 18, 2014, the Company purchased 2.5% of issued and outstanding Class A common stock of a nonpublic company (and a customer of A-Mark), for \$0.5 million.
 On September 19, 2014, the Company entered into an agreement with a separate nonpublic company, also a customer of A-Mark, to purchase up to 9% of its issued and outstanding common stock, on a fully diluted basis, in two tranches, for an aggregate purchase price of \$2.0 million.
-The closing of the first tranche of the second transaction, for 5% of the retailer's issued and outstanding common stock at a purchase price equal to \$1.1 million, took place on
+The closing of the first tranche of the second transaction, for 5% of the company's issued and outstanding common stock at a purchase price equal to \$1.1 million, took place on September 19, 2014.
+The closing of the second tranche of the second transaction, for4% of this company's issued and outstanding common stock at a purchase price equal to \$0.9 million, took place on April 1, 2015.

-September 19, 2014.
-The closing of the second tranche of the second transaction, for4% of this company's issued and outstanding common stock at a purchase price equal to \$0.9 million, is expected to take place on or prior to February 15, 2015.
+In connection with both transactions, the Company entered into exclusive supplier agreements, pursuant to which the customers will purchase all bullion products required for their respective businesses exclusively from A-Mark for a period of 5.0 years and 3.0 years, respectively (subject to renewal and earlier termination under certain circumstances).
+The Company also had the right to appoint -- and did appoint -- a board member to each customer's boards of directors, Effective March 31, 2015, the Company's board designee resigned as a member of each board of directors.
+The Company is currently in negotiations with each company to amend the operative agreements to provide that the Company has the right instead to designate a board observer, who will be entitled to attend, in a nonvoting observer capacity, all meetings of each company's board of directors and all committees thereof.

-In connection with both transactions, the Company (1) entered into exclusive supplier agreements, pursuant to which the customers will purchase all bullion products required for their respective businesses exclusively from A-Mark for a period of 5.0 years and 3.0 years, respectively (subject to renewal and earlier termination under certain circumstances), and (2) has the right to appoint, and has appointed, a board member to each customer's boards of directors.
-In the case of the second transaction, A-Mark will continue to provide fulfillment services to this customer under the terms of a previously existing fulfillment agreement.
+In the case of the second transaction, A-Mark will continue to provide fulfillment services to the customer under the terms of a previously existing fulfillment agreement.

-As of December 31, 2014, the aggregate carrying amount of the Company's cost-method investments was \$1.6 million.
+As of March 31, 2015, the aggregate carrying amount of the Company's cost-method investments was \$1.6 million.
 There were no identifiable events or changes in circumstances that may have had a significant adverse effect on the fair value.
-As a result, no impairment loss was recorded, nor were any dividends received during the three and six months ended December 31, 2014.
+As a result, no impairment loss was recorded, nor were any dividends received during the three and nine months ended March 31, 2015.